vsbpan/spat_1f_noise/README.md

     * `master_modelv7_1_7999iter_train_inference.csv` Mask-R-CNN inference on training dataset along with ground truths
     * `1_f_noise_experiment data_DATE.csv` Experimental metadata, including herbivore performance outcomes saved at different dates.
 The file with the latest date is the one used in all analyses.
     * `T ni conditioning study.csv` *T. ni* conditioning experiment data.
 Not part of manuscript 1.

+* `simulation/` Houses code and results of simulation.
+    * `simulate_rules.R` Code for simulating different behavioral rules for the first manuscript.
+    * `move_rules_sim.csv` Result of the merged checkpoint files, containg the result of the `simulate_rules.R` simulation.

 * `time_lapse_feed/` Houses sub-directories named after the trial ID (e.g. `rep50/`) containing raw time lapse images.
 The naming convention is as such: `repID_camID_sTimeInSeconds.jpg` e.g. `rep3_cam3_s4325.jpg`.
 This directory is not uploaded to GitHub due to its size.